cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

   // calculate and store the maturity timestamp for the VSC maturityTimestamp = currentTimestamp().Add(consumerUnbondingPeriod) maturingVSCs.Add(packet.data.id, maturityTimestamp)

+  // TODO maturityTimestamp is computed from the currentTS, but the pendingChanges
+  // may be sent to the consensus engine later if preCCV == true;
+  // figure out if this is a problem

   // reset outstandingDowntime for validators in packet.data.downtimeSlashAcks foreach valAddr IN packet.data.downtimeSlashAcks {